jeron-diovis/vite-split-config/README.md

 But, the purpose of this tool is __extension__, not __overriding__.
 If some of your chunks are trying to specify different value for the same option, you're probably doing something wrong.

-Nevertheless, if you absolutely need to __override__ an array alue, you may use chunk callback definition and imperatively mutate parent config.
+Nevertheless, if you absolutely need to __override__ an array value, you may use chunk callback definition and imperatively mutate parent config.
 See example in `defineChunk` section.